DEVICE PRODUCT DEVELOPMENT

 Industrial Design (ID)

-Responsible for making the device something people want to use (usually means easy-to-use and attractive).
-Works closely with Mechanical and Product Management.
+Makes the device something people want to use—easy, attractive, intuitive.
+Works closely with ME and PM.

-If neglected, peple won’t use your device (no data) or they’ll use it wrong (bad data)
+If neglected: people won’t use it (no data) or they’ll use it wrong (bad data).

-If neglected the device will be too expensive (no data), unreliable (bad data), or get in the way of the sensors (bad data)
+If neglected: the device costs too much (no data), breaks (bad data), or the sensors can’t do their job (bad data).

-If neglected the device will be too expensive (no data), unreliable (bad data), or have poor sensors (bad data)
+If neglected: the device costs too much (no data), is unreliable (bad data), or has weak sensors (bad data).

 Firmware (FW)

-Responsible for making sure the the code running on the device does what its supposed to do.
-Works closely with Electrical, Software, and Algorithm.
-May also work w/ ID re: on-device UI.
+Writes the code running on the device.
+Works closely with EE, SW, and Algo.
+May also work with ID on device UI.

 Interface